 Email addresses, full names, identifying numbers, and birth dates all fall under personal information.

-The Australian law generally addresses companies handling personal information.
+The Australia Privacy Act of 1988 is an Australian law that applies to companies handling personal information.

 Using a list of privacy principles, it describes acceptable data collection, use, and storage policies that are well-covered if you have a Privacy By Design approach in your company.
 While the law predates mobile apps and many cloud software services, it's interpreted as being applicable to them.

 You must be aware of not only local and federal laws in your jurisdiction but also those of where your website, app or service will be available.

 Many legal issues occur with companies because they violate the laws of a country where they are not incorporated but perform transactions.

 Privacy Policies need to be written in a way that covers all required, important information but does so in a way that's easy to understand by your average consumer.

 The first step is to sit down and get an honest, thorough view of exactly what personal data your business collects, exactly why you collect it, and what you specifically do with it all.

 The purpose of a disclaimer is to avoid or limit liability due to a user's misunderstanding of your content.